yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 Duration: 40 minutes

-Fabrikam Medical Conferences has their first website for a customer running in the cloud, but deployment is still a largely manual process, and we have no insight into the behavior of the application in the cloud.
+Fabrikam Medical Conferences has its first website for a customer running in the cloud, but deployment is still a largely manual process, and we have no insight into the behavior of the application in the cloud.

 ### Task 1: Set up Application Insights

-1. Open the `deploy-appinsights.ps1` PowerShell script in the `infrastructre` folder of your lab files GitHub repository and add the same custom lowercase three letter abbreviation we used in step 1 for the `$studentprefix` variable on the first line.
+1. Open the `deploy-appinsights.ps1` PowerShell script in the `infrastructre` folder of your lab files GitHub repository and add the same custom lowercase three-letter abbreviation we used in step 1 for the `$studentprefix` variable on the first line.

     ```pwsh
     $studentsuffix = "hbs"                                  # <-- Modify this